mdew192837/cc-django/README.md

 ## Running the Project

+**Please note that the text below guides you through the setup process.
+If you want a guide on how to tests all the features described, please refer to the `TESTING.md` file I have included**

 ### Testing on Heroku
 If you do not want to go through setting up your own local postgres server, connecting your own SMTP mailserver and account credentials, or adding a .env file, it is strongly recommended to test the app with Heroku.